kmutya/kmutya.github.io/_posts/2019-01-30-predmaintenance.md

 ## Introduction

-- First let us look at the dataset characteristics:
+First, let us look at the dataset characteristics:

 Data is a from a fleet of 4 similar simulated aircraft engines operating under different conditions.
 Data is available from 21 internal sensors and 3 external sensors.
 This data is contaminated with sensor noise where in each case the engine is operating normally at the start of each time series and develops a fault at some point during the series and eventually deteriorates until failure.
 Each dataset is divided into: